yusaku/bitutils-go/README.md

 # broadword
-A collection of broadword algorithms.
+A Go library for a collection of broadword algorithms.